k2view-academy/K2View-Academy/articles/DPM/06_Case_Owner_User_Interface/04_Case_Owner_User_Interface_Details.md

 </tbody>
 </table>

-The Case Owner can select a specific Task to view it in detail.
+The Case Owner can select a specific Task to view its details.